weez6/Neural-Decoder-BMI-Competition-Public/README.md

 To test, run testFunction_for_students_MTb which uses positionEstimator, positionEstimatorTraining, and the data.

 Submitted for the 2023 Imperial Bioengineering Brain Machine Interfaces course competition and won 1st place (based on RMSE accuracy and run-time).
+Authors: Lito Chatzidavari, Andreea Cojocea, Raluca Constantinescu, Eloise Hatton